adam-p/yesterday-i-learned/random.md

 1. ["Cannot interpret human traffic signals"](http://www.autoinsurancecenter.com/top-20-pros-and-cons-associated-with-self-driving-cars.htm) is one of the cons mentioned against self driving technology.
 1. Dry-aged beef is typically not sold by most supermarkets (...) because it takes time and there is a significant loss of weight during the aging process.
 1. [Erdinger non-alcoholic beer](http://singletrackworld.com/forum/topic/erdinger-alcohol-free-beer-recovery-drink) is sold as a sports drink.
-1. ["Do something and don’t stop until it’s complete, no matter how long it takes."](https://medium.com/the-mission/if-it-doesnt-suck-it-s-not-worth-doing-1efdc6eb695c#.8bdgwng0z) is fundamentally how things get done successfully.
+1. ["Do something and don't stop until it's complete, no matter how long it takes."](https://medium.com/the-mission/if-it-doesnt-suck-it-s-not-worth-doing-1efdc6eb695c#.8bdgwng0z) is fundamentally how things get done successfully.
 1. Before you move, make sure the home insurance insurer covers your new address.
 1. *Temperature arithmetic is not a trivial task.
 If I told you to multiple '10 degrees C' by 2, what would you get: 20 degrees C, or 293 degrees K * 2?*  (Solution is akin to `timedelta`, where the units are always specified.)
 1. The `utm_*` tags like `utm_source` and `utm_campaign` came from ["UTM"](https://urchin.biz/urchin-software-corp-89a1f5292999#.tp44uqer7), Urchin Traffic Monitor.
 The San Diego company later became Google Analytics.